 These metrics indicate a very competitive process.
-Second, the Auction continues to attract new bidders
+Second, the Auction continues to have new winners

-This is a good indicator of the transparency of the Auction process.
+This is a good indicator of the transparency of the

+Auction process.

 In terms of who is supplying the BGS-RSCP product, we looked at trends in RSCP winners.
-Figure One displays how much load each supplier served for each energy year (i.e., June-May period) from 2014-2015 to 2021-2022.8 The columns then map out the growth or decline in load share through the energy years.
+Figure One displays how much load each supplier served for each energy year (i.e., June-May period) from 2015-2016 to 2022-2023.
+The columns then map out the growth or decline in load share through the energy years.

-From this figure we see that 24 different suppliers have provided (or will provide) supply to RSCP ratepayers over the period 2014-2015 to 2021-2022.
-For the 2021-2022 year, 12 suppliers will provide RSCP service.
+From this figure we see that 23 different suppliers have provided (or will provide) supply to RSCP ratepayers over the period 2015-2016 to 2022-2023.
+For the 2022-2023 year, 15 suppliers will provide RSCP service.
 NextEra Energy Marketing, LLC (NextEra) will be the largest supplier and will serve approximately 20% of the RSCP load in the upcoming year.
-Other bidders have made significant inroads over the last few years, notably BP Energy, and DTE.
+Other bidders have made significant inroads over the last few years, notably Axpo U.S. LLC, BP Energy Company, and DTE Energy Trading.

-8 Our calculations here are based solely on the winning bidders from each Auction and do not account for mergers, such as the Exelon-Constellation merger, or any contracts that were subsequently assigned or sold to other parties.
+9 Our calculations here are based solely on the winning bidders from each Auction and do not account for mergers, such as the Exelon-Constellation merger, or any contracts that were subsequently assigned or sold to other parties.